Text Generation via Speculative Decoding using FastDraft and OpenVINO™#

 This approach reduces the need for multiple infer requests to the main model, enhancing performance.
 For instance, in more predictable parts of text generation, the draft model can, in best-case scenarios, generate the next K tokens that exactly match the target.
 In that case they are validated in a single inference request to the main model (which is bigger, more accurate but slower) instead of running K subsequent requests.
 More details can be found in the original paper.

-In this tutorial we consider how to apply Speculative decoding using OpenVINO GenAI.
+In this tutorial we consider how to apply Speculative decoding using FastDraft and OpenVINO GenAI.

 Table of contents: